jbconway/inst414-final-project-Jillian-Conway/README.md

    - Includes spatial and seasonal population summaries like `abundance_mean`, `total_pop_percent`, and `season`
    - Downloaded for the three selected bird species across Maryland

 These datasets are placed in a folder named after the source (`cornell_bird_data`) and are included in the project package.
-Note that these were downloaded once after submitting access requests and are tracked via Git Large File Storage (Git LFS).
+Here is the link to the website: https://science.ebird.org/en/use-ebird-data/download-ebird-data-products.
+Note that these were a one-time download after submitting access requests and are tracked via Git Large File Storage (Git LFS).
 Data were subset to Maryland from 2010–2023 and include Northern Cardinal, American Woodcock, and Osprey.

 ---